Diamond Information, 4C of Diamonds, Hobart, Tasmania,

-Diamonds.
-As Hobart and Tasmania's leading diamond jewellery Metal Urges is very proud to only supply diamonds of the highest quality available.
-We consider this an obvious choice considering the strong word of mouth support we receive.
+As Hobart and Tasmania’s leading diamond jewellery boutique, Metal Urges is very proud to only supply diamonds of the highest quality available.
+We consider this an obvious choice considering the strong word of mouth support we receive (see our testimonials and Facebook page for what people are saying).
 If our diamonds are not the most beautiful on the fingers of Tasmanian clients how can we expect to maintain their support?
-With wide reaching international sourcing of diamonds and other gemstones, Metal Urges will most likely have the perfect stone to suit you.

 Diamond shape